brillout/wildcard-api/readme.md

 and all you need to know is written in this little Readme.

-If you need third parties to be able to retrieve/mutate your data then REST and GraphQL are better suited.
+If you need third parties to be able to retrieve/mutate your data then REST or GraphQL is better suited.
 A RESTful/GraphQL API has a schema and a rigid structure which is a good thing for third parties that need a stable and long-term contract with your API.

 But,
-for quickly evolving your application, the rigid structure of a RESTful/GraphQL API gets in a way and is a handicap.
+for quickly evolving applications, the rigid structure of a RESTful/GraphQL API gets in a way and is a handicap.
 Wildcard
 is schemaless and structureless